opendoc-tree/linux-command-cheat-sheet/README.md

    or
 ip a
 ```
-how to install, remove and update package (package means software.
-In linux it called package)
+how to install, remove and update package on CENTOS/RHEL (package means software.
+In linux it is called package)
 ```
 yum install package-name -y
 yum remove package-name -y